 These are such precious times.
 I wouldn’t exchange it for anything, really.

 Which is why I am really glad that I am able to be a SAHM.
 I don’t think it’s for everyone, and I have nothing against working mothers, but I really love having the privilege to be with my kids 24/7.
 To watch them grow up, reach milestones, make mistakes, learn obedience, fall down and get up again, smile, laugh, cry, whine, mess things up, and pick up their toys.
 Time is so fleeting, and every day I seek to cherish all the moments that are ‘now’, knowing that in the blink of an eye, they will be passed this phase.

 Do I ever intend to go back to work?
 Well, right now I am earning a supplementary income during freelance writing and scrapbook projects.
 I also plan to continue my Masters in Counselling when my no 2 goes to nursery.
 But as to when I will actually return to the workforce, I am really not sure yet.

 Perhaps, when my boys are in primary school, I might begin to work part-time during their school hours, as I don’t want to put them in childcare.
 Will I ever go back to work full-time?
 Probably not.

 To some, it might seem like such a waste of my degree.
-But no, I don’t see it as that.
+But no, I don’t see it like that.
 I believe that whatever we learn, whatever we take away, has bearing on all of life as we live it.
 And so, whatever I have gained from my school days, I believe has shaped the person that I am today – the mum that I am today.